-23 Proposed Rule 1080(n)(ii)(B)(3).
+24 Proposed Rule 1080(n)(ii)(B)(3).

 Fifth, the Exchange is proposing new language in Rule 1080(n)(ii)(E)(2)(d) regarding allocation of Complex Order PIXL.
 Specifically, new subsection (2)(d) states that in the case of a Complex Order PIXL, if the Initiating Member selected the single stop price option of the PIXL Auction, PIXL executions will occur at prices that improve the stop price, and then at the stop price with up to 40% of the remaining contracts after public customer complex interest is satisfied being allocated to the Initiating Member at the stop price.
-If only one other participant matches the stop price, then the Initiating Member may be allocated up to 50% of the contracts executed at such price.
-Complex Orders on the PHLX Complex Order Book, PAN responses, and quotes and orders which comprise the cPBBO will be considered for allocation against the Complex PIXL order.
-Such interest will be allocated in the following order: (i) to public customer Complex
+If only one other participant matches the stop price, then the Initiating Member may be allocated up to 50% of the contracts remaining after public customer complex interest is satisfied at such price.
+Complex Orders on the PHLX Complex Order Book, PAN responses, and quotes and orders which comprise the cPBBO at the end of the Auction will be considered for allocation against the Complex PIXL order.
+Such interest will be allocated in the following order: (i) to public customer Complex Orders and PAN responses in time priority; (ii) to SQT, RSQT, and non-SQT ROT Complex Orders and PAN responses on a size pro-rata basis; (iii) to non-market maker off-floor broker-dealer Complex Orders and PAN responses on a size pro-rata basis, and (iv) to quotes and orders which comprise the cPBBO at the end of the Auction with public customer interest being satisfied first in time priority, then to SQT, RSQT, and non-SQT

-Orders and PAN responses in time priority; (ii) to SQT, RSQT, and non-SQT ROT Complex Orders and PAN responses on a size pro-rata basis; (iii) to non-market maker off-floor broker-dealer Complex Orders and PAN responses on a size pro-rata basis, and (iv) to quotes and orders which comprise the cPBBO with public customer interest being satisfied first in time priority, then to SQT, RSQT, and non-SQT ROT interest satisfied on a size pro-rata basis, and lastly to non-market maker off-floor broker-dealers on a size pro-rata basis.
-Thereafter, remaining contracts, if any, shall be allocated to the Initiating Member.
+ROT interest satisfied on a size pro-rata basis, and lastly to non-market maker off-floor broker-dealers on a size pro-rata basis.
+Thereafter, remaining contracts, if any, shall be allocated to the Initiating Member, after public customer Complex Orders and PAN responses have been satisfied.